The group is originally composed of members Chorong, Bomi, Eunji, Naeun, Namjoo, Hayoung, and Yookyung.

 She was followed by Oh Ha-young, then Jeong Eun-ji, who was introduced by the agency through a video of her singing Jennifer Hudson’s “Love You I Do”.

 Hong Yoo-kyung was the fifth member to be introduced, also through an online video of her playing the piano.

-The last two members, Yoon Bo-mi and Kim Nam-joo, were introduced through the group’s reality show, Apink News.
+The last two members of Apink, Yoon Bo-mi and Kim Nam-joo, were introduced through the group’s reality show, Apink News.

 Prior to their official debut, the girls appeared on the documentary-style reality show Apink News, which aired on the cable channel Trend E. The show chronicled the process Apink members had to go through for their debut.

 The episodes were hosted by various celebrities, including G.NA, Mario, MBLAQ’s Seung Ho and G.O, Beast, 4minute, 2AM’s Jinwoon, Secret’s Sunhwa and Hyoseong.